Measurement of the $^1S_0$ neutron-neutron effective range in neutron-deuteron breakup

 The $^1S_0$ $nn$ scattering length ($a_{nn}$) and effective range ($r_{nn}$) have long been used to quantify charge-symmetry breaking in the $NN$ interaction \cite{Sla89, Mil90, Mac01A}.
-While there have been several recent measurements of $a_{nn}$ to resolve a long-standing discrepancy \cite{How98, *Che08, Tro99, *Tro06, Huh00L, *Huh00C}, measurements of $r_{nn}$ have not been published for over 40 years.
-Early experiments determined $r_{nn}$ from the $nn$ final state interaction (FSI) in various scattering systems but had large uncertainties and were not consistent \cite{Bau66, Gro70, Zei72, *Zei74, Kec75}.
+While there have been several recent measurements of $a_{nn}$ to resolve a long-standing discrepancy \cite{How98, Che08, Tro99, Tro06, Huh00L, Huh00C}, measurements of $r_{nn}$ have not been published for over 40 years.
+Early experiments that determined $r_{nn}$ from the $nn$ final state interaction (FSI) in various scattering systems resulted in a large spread of values (2.0 - 3.2~fm) with large uncertainties (20 - 60\%) \cite{Bau66, Gro70, Lar70, Slo71, Zei72, Zei74, Kec75}.
 Gabioud \textit{et al.} extracted both $a_{nn}$ and $r_{nn}$ based on measurements of the photon energy spectrum from the reaction $^2H(\pi^-,\gamma)2n$ and achieved the most precise result to date, \nobreak{$r_{nn} = 2.80 \pm 0.11 \, (exp) \pm 0.11 \, (theory)$}, consistent with charge symmetry \cite{Gab79,Gab81,Gab84}.
-More recently, $r_{nn}$ was calculated from the value of $a_{nn}$ determined from measurements of $nn$ FSI in neutron-deuteron ($nd$) breakup \cite{Bab12, Zuy09, *Kon10, *Kon11}.
-These determinations are not ideal because the low relative momentum between the neutrons in the $nn$ FSI make this configuration much more sensitive to $a_{nn}$ than to $r_{nn}$.
+More recently, $r_{nn}$ was calculated from the value of $a_{nn}$ determined from measurements of the $nn$ FSI in neutron-deuteron ($nd$) breakup \cite{Bab12, Zuy09, Kon10, Kon11}.
+These determinations are not ideal because the low relative momentum between the neutrons in the $nn$ FSI makes this configuration much more sensitive to $a_{nn}$ than to $r_{nn}$.